Macular degeneration is the leading cause of blindness in older adults in the United States. Approximately 20 million adults in […]

 Because the feeling of gritty eyes is caused by a variety of different eye issues, the treatment will vary depending on which cause is present.
 Providing the correct treatment is vital, as treating for the wrong cause can lead to more issues.

-For this reason, if you are experiencing gritty eye, it is important to see a doctor who can diagnose the cause of your gritty eye and advise you.
+For this reason, if you are experiencing gritty eye, it is important to see our eye doctor who can diagnose the cause of your gritty eye and advise you.
 Treatments may include

 Gritty eyes is an uncomfortable feeling in the eye which can be caused by several different conditions, and treatment will vary based on the cause.
 If you are experiencing gritty eye, you can contact (360) 491-2121 at American Family Vision Clinic by phone to schedule an appointment for a dry eye evaluation.
 Patients with dry eyes visit our clinic from all over Washington, and we are proud to be a leading provider of dry eye care for patients from Olympia, Lakewood, Tacoma, and Lacey.